 Open a “private” or “incognito” browser and paste the training link in to it.
 Click here for more information on how to do this.

 A link to the platform will be sent to you once you are approved for the programme.
 You should be able to log in to the platform with the primary email address you used to register for the programme.
-This will usually be the Google account you first used to apply to the programme.
 Below are some quick steps that will usually fix any log-in glitches you might be facing:

 Do this first.
 It could be that your web browser has stored old information for our site.
 Try clearing your history or cache to remove any old information.
 Here are instructions.
 This will usually do the trick and you should be able to go to http://www.cbfwmentoring.org and log in after that.

-If that doesn’t work, it could be that Google’s sign-in feature is recognising a different account than the one we have on file for you.
+If that doesn’t work, it could be that if you’re using a Google ID to access your account, Google’s sign-in feature is recognising a different account than the one we have on file for you.
 It will sometimes do this without you even noticing.
 Try opening a new “incognito” or “private” window in your web browser (here are instructions).
 Then go to www.cbfwmentoring.org and log in with your registered account.

 If you try to log in and get the “access denied” screen, it will show you the email address you just tried to log in with.
 Triple check that the email address listed on that screen matches the one we have on file for you.
 If not, your system is trying to log in with a different email account.
 Try logging out of that account fully, clear your cache (find out how to do that here) and then go back to www.cbfwmentoring.org.
 If you don’t know what email address we have on file for you, contact us.

-If you’re still having trouble after the steps above, please let us know if your email account is linked to any other email accounts or another Google account.
+If you’re still having trouble after the steps above, please let us know if your email account is linked to any other email accounts.
 You can do that by following this link and finding out what it says under “primary email address”.

 The great thing about the forum is that you can make sure you only receive messages that are of interest to you.
 You can edit your settings and select the types of emails you want to receive by following these steps: